 Things to do after you encrypt your data

-Note: you may have multiple certificates listed.
-Click on each one until you find the one that has the certificate intended purposes field showing encryption file system.
+- Note: You may have multiple certificates listed.
+Click on each one until you find the certificate with the intended purposes field showing "Encrypting File System"

-9. Specify the location of where you want to save the key.
-You can back up to a floppy disk, another location on your hard-drive, or a USB drive.
+- Specify the location of where you want to save the certificate.
+You can back up to another location on your hard-drive or a USB drive.
 You can also back up the certificate to multiple locations.

-12. Click close to close the certificates window, then click OK to close the Internet Options window.
+- Click Close to close the certificates window, then click OK to close the Internet Options window.

 Decrypting a folder uses basically the same process of encrypting the file, but in reverse order.

 - Right-click on the folder or file you want to decrypt, then click Properties.